geraldzandisko/status-area-horizontal-spacing/Readme.md

 Start `gnome-tweak-tool` and select 'Shell Extensions > Install Shell Extension > (zip file you just downloaded)'.

 ## Configuring

+### GNOME 3.10+
+You can configure it via the extensions.gnome.org website, or using the `gnome-shell-extension-prefs` command.
+The "horizontal spacing" setting is the padding between items in the top-right area of the panel.
+There is a new "status icon spacing" setting which is the spacing between the status icons in the new aggregate menu button (the single button that has all the wifi/battery etc icons).

+### GNOME 3.4+
+You can configure it via the extensions.gnome.org website, or using the `gnome-shell-extension-prefs` command.

 ### GNOME 3.2
 Edit `extension.js` and change the line: